Home » Appetizer Recipes » Virginia White Sauce (Salsa)

 Ingredients

-• 2 cups Miracle Whip (see notes below for substitutions)
+• 2 cups Miracle Whip (mayonnaise can be used)

 Instructions